Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 to add more color variations, use: red, green, blue, gray (monochrome) eg. `memo-r`, `memo-g`, `memo-b`, `memo-m`

-if you want to add your own color, go to `Preferences>Style Settings>Dune>Colors>Extra colors>Stickies custom color`, pick a color for light / dark themes and add `memo-col` to your fences
+if you want to add your own color, go to `Preferences>Style Settings>Dune>Colors>Custom Theme>Secondary Colors>Stickies color - custom`, pick a color for light / dark themes and add `memo-col` to your fences

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)